chrissnell/remoteweather/README.md

 ## Setting up a live weather website

-In keeping with a "do one thing and do it well" philosphy, **gopherwx** doesn't currently serve a weather website, it only pulls the weather readings from the Davis device and stores them in the InfluxDB database for you to use as you wish.
+**gopherwx** doesn't serve a weather website, it only pulls the weather readings from the Davis device and stores them in the InfluxDB database for you to use as you wish.
 To make a website for your data, you will need a couple of additional components:

 * A live weather website.
 I have provided the source code/HTML for https://mhkweather.com in [this repository](https://github.com/chrissnell/mhkweather.com).